 The policies don’t take into mind that artists also take on many personal financial risks in creating their music and their brands.
 Without artists, music events and festivals wouldn’t exist.
 Artists have to take on their own marketing costs, not to mention the time spent creating a product for event attendees.
 To an artist who has spent much of their life working on their music and their brand, these policies may feel like a stab in the back by the event industry.

 For Live Nation, it’s a challenge to balance these two factors to keep the ecosystem between artist and promoter functional during these unprecedented times.
 Without artists, there would be no shows - but the same applies to promoters.

 These policies are undoubtedly extreme when viewed in the context of the past, but when looking in the context of the future, it’s needed to keep promoters motivated to continue producing events.
 Large scale events account for the livelihoods of many people - from those who construct the stages and set up the festivals to those who are in charge of organizing them.
 In a world where much of the income and freedom we took for granted have been taken away, drastic measures have to be taken to keep the industry alive.

 These policies mean that it will ultimately become much harder to be a professional artist until things return to the way that they were before.
-Keeping yourself financially stable as an artist requires serious discipline already, and with the changes happening every day in these strange times, the challenge will be greater than ever before.
+Keeping yourself financially stable as an artist requires serious discipline already, but maintaining an artist career during a pandemic and succeeding takes even more.

-Unfortunately, this situation hurts everyone in the event industry, whether you are an artist, booking agent, or promoter.
-It’s essential to view everything from a top-down perspective and see that the entire business is hurting.
+Unfortunately, this situation hurt everyone in the event industry, whether you are an artist, booking agent, or promoter.
+It’s essential to view everything from a top-down perspective and see that the entire business has been hurt significantly over the past year.
 Most people enter this business because music is something special to them, and something that they have fought for, for many years.
-These times are a test of dedication to the craft, regardless of your position in the music industry.
+These times were, and still are, a test of dedication to the craft, regardless of your position in the music industry.